 There is a school of thought that we simply ignore an unwanted behaviour.
 Well fine, as a rule of thumb.
 This may work if the dog, for example, ‘lays’ instead of ‘sits’ – it’s fairly benign!
 It’s a question of context and if there is any imminent danger.
 If your dog is jumping up in excitement at a visitor whilst mouthing (but why is your dog/puppy doing this in the first place?!) or is about to run into a busy road, would you ignore this?
 Of course not.
 The dog must be aware that this is not acceptable and, ideally, offered an alternative behaviour.
 In other words we teach a positive rather than a negative.

 Your dog WILL appreciate feedback rather than being ignored or left in limbo.
 But, how and what feedback do we give.
 Punishment would be punitive and, in any event, depends on consistency and precision timing – which of course most people don’t have.
-If the punishment does not work – which invariably it doesn’t – the temptation will be to increase it.
-Where would it all end? – with an unhappy dog, a battle of wills and a relationship breakdown.
+Punishment may appear to show instant results but does not teach the dog what to do instead.
+It is reinforcing for the trainer who is tempted to repeat this.
+However, if the punishment does not work there is a further temptation to increase it and where would it all end?
+With an unhappy dog, a battle of wills and, potentially, a relationship breakdown.
 The goal of training is to produce an internally-reinforced and self-motivated dog that is under reliable verbal control when off-lead, at a distance and with distractions.
 Understanding the science and theory is one thing but let’s not forget feeling and communication – feedback.

 Analogue feedback is a term borrowed from electronics.
 Feedback can be either analogue or digital.
 As with dog training there is also both negative and positive feedback.
 Imagine digital as an on/off light switch – there are two poles, there is no in-between except a nanosecond’s time delay between the two.
 Now imagine a dimmer light switch as analogue – it is continuously variable and instantaneous.
 With dog training the aim is to give the dog appropriate and instantaneous feedback.
 Hence we have ‘analogue feedback’.
 As with voltage (input) and current (output), input from the trainer = output from the dog!